HCS Score

 Overall Result: Haram — Red Line Violations

-Muslim investors following our analysis series have now seen six exchange-native tokens evaluated:
+Muslim investors following CoinStudy's analysis series have now seen seven major exchange-native tokens evaluated with consistent results.

-Six exchange tokens.
-Six haram classifications.
-The consistency reflects a structural reality — major centralized cryptocurrency exchanges generate significant revenue from derivatives trading, leveraged products, and interest-based financial services that are incompatible with Islamic finance principles.
-Their native tokens, which derive value from that ecosystem activity, inherit those compliance problems.
+Seven exchange tokens.
+Seven Haram classifications.
+The consistency reflects a structural reality rather than coincidence.
+Major centralized cryptocurrency exchanges generate substantial revenue from derivatives trading, leveraged products, and interest-based lending services that are incompatible with Islamic finance principles.
+The native tokens whose value is tied to these ecosystems inherit those compliance failures.

-Before investing in any exchange-native token, ask yourself:
+Before investing in any exchange-native token, ask yourself honestly.

-Does this exchange offer crypto lending programs with advertised APY rates on deposited assets?
+Does this exchange offer crypto lending programs and earn products with advertised APY rates on deposited assets?
 Are futures trading, margin products, and leveraged derivatives central to how the platform competes and generates revenue?
 Does the token's value grow when the exchange's interest-bearing lending programs and derivatives trading expand?
-Am I comfortable holding a token whose investment case depends on the growth of prohibited financial products?
-Would I be comfortable explaining this investment to a qualified Islamic scholar?
+Am I holding this token as an investment in the platform's ecosystem or using the platform only for specific spot trading of Halal-classified assets?
+Would I be comfortable with a qualified Islamic scholar reviewing my specific activities on this platform and my specific reasons for holding KCS?

 KuCoin Token (KCS) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

-Three Sharia red lines are triggered — Riba Exposure, Guaranteed Interest, and Synthetic Interest Products — resulting in automatic Haram classification.
-The KuCoin ecosystem is heavily connected to margin trading, futures markets, leveraged products, lending services, staking reward programs, and yield-generating financial activities that are incompatible with Islamic finance principles.
+Three Sharia red lines are triggered, specifically Ecosystem Riba Exposure, Guaranteed Interest, and Synthetic Interest Products, resulting in automatic Haram classification.
+The KuCoin ecosystem includes lending programs generating interest income, earn products with advertised APY rates on deposited capital, perpetual futures trading infrastructure, leveraged token products, and margin financing services that are all incompatible with Islamic finance principles.

 KCS's utility within the platform is real.
-But utility cannot override compliance when the ecosystem generating that utility is built significantly around prohibited financial activities.
+The accessibility KuCoin provides to Muslim investors in developing markets is acknowledged.
+But utility and accessibility cannot override compliance when the ecosystem generating that utility is built significantly around prohibited financial activities.

-For Muslim investors — KCS joins a consistent and growing list of exchange-native tokens classified as haram because the exchanges they represent generate substantial revenue from interest-based and speculative financial products that Islamic finance prohibits.
+For Muslim investors, KCS joins a consistent and growing list of exchange-native tokens classified as Haram because the exchanges they represent generate substantial revenue from interest-based lending and speculative derivative products that Islamic finance prohibits, and because the tokens' value is economically inseparable from the growth of those prohibited products.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.